 “Generally, single genomes are really useful in coral studies, but hundreds of genomes for the same species are a goldmine of information.”

 The researchers mapped the rise and fall of two coral populations on the Great Barrier Reef.
 They tracked which genes evolved to endure changing conditions and measured the flow of genes between locations.
+Also Tracking down the genes that have helped the Great Barrier Reef survive as shown in the video above will show how the reefs survive in the barrier.
+The Great Reef barrier It is made up of around 2900 individual reefs and 900 islands.

 The experts say the results are important for the current and future conservation of coral reefs.